passivegravity/SimpleHTML/README.md

 Originally created by [Codehal](https://youtu.be/p1GmFCGuVjw).

-> This project is simply for fun.
+> This project was recreated simply to understand basic things.
 >
-> I will keep putting here more of my HTML adventures.

 #